 AICR Switzerland Mentoring

-The AICR Switzerland is launching the mentoring program for all members of the AICR Switzerland as well as the AICR Switzerland Junior Club.
 This program is free of charge and part of the services the membership is offering.
-The mentors are committed to the AICR and the values it stands for and follow European Ethical Mentoring Guidelines.
+The AICR certified mentors are committed to the AICR, their values and following European Ethical Mentoring Guidelines.
 They are all sharing the passion for the hospitality industry; the desire to pass on their knowledge and experience, utilising their network and all their competences in order to support and develop others.

 If you are a Junior Club Member looking for a knowledgeable mentor to guide you through your next career step(s) or if you are an experienced manager looking for a partner to talk to or assist you in challenging times that arise, than the AICR and the mentors are here to support and guide you!